qubiack/angular-reactjs/README.md

 ## Demo

-Click hire if you look for [demo](https://angular-react.simplysolutions.pl/)!
+Click here if you look for [demo](https://angular-react.simplysolutions.pl/)!

 ## Angular-ReactJS without communication